 Industrial insulation workers can receive informal, on-the-job training or complete a formal apprenticeship program.
 Entry-level workers and apprentices are generally required to be 18 years old, have a valid driver's license and be able to carry loads up to 50 pounds.

-Individuals who certify their skills can advance to supervisory positions.
+Earning voluntary certification might help industrial insulation contractors advance to supervisory roles.
 The National Insulation Association offers training to become a Certified Insulation Energy Appraiser, a professional who can determine ideal insulation thickness and calculate potential energy cost savings.
-Industrial insulation contractors involved in the renovation of an older structure will require workers licensed by the Environmental Protection Agency to inspect for and remove asbestos.
+Industrial insulation contractors who are involved in the renovation of an older structure will likely need to be licensed by the Environmental Protection Agency to inspect for and remove asbestos.

-One option for experienced industrial insulation contractors is starting a business.
-Many states require insulation contractors to be licensed.
+One option for experienced industrial insulation contractors is starting their own business.
+States generally require that insulation contractors have individual or company licensure.
 Typical licensing requirements include a minimum amount of professional experience, liability insurance and a verification of business assets, such as a bond.
-Some states may require completion of training courses or a passing score on an examination.
+Some states require completion of training courses or a passing score on an exam.

 To recap, becoming an industrial insulation contractor typically requires completing high school and a training program, such as an apprenticeship.
 State licensure might be required and voluntary certification is available.